The Lake and the Temple of Aesculapius

 The Pond

-This is a man-made body of water located in the northeast part of the park.
-It is surrounded by a scenic promenade, allowing people to stroll along the banks and enjoy the view of the water.
-Small rowboats can be rented at the pond for a short ride on the water.
-This space is ideal for a relaxing break and offers a serene environment away from the hustle and bustle of the city.
+This is a man-made body of water located in the northeast section of the park.
+It is surrounded by a scenic promenade, allowing people to stroll along the banks and enjoy the water views.
+Small rowboats can be rented at the pond for a short ride.
+This space is ideal for a relaxing break and offers a peaceful setting away from the hustle and bustle of the city.

 The Temple of Aesculapius

-This temple is a neoclassical structure located on an artificial island in the middle of the Laghetto.
+This temple is a neoclassical structure located on an artificial island in the middle of the lake.
 Aesculapius is the Roman god of medicine and healing, equivalent to the Greek god Asclepius.
-The temple is dedicated to him and was designed by the architect Antonio Asprucci in the 18th century.
-The structure is characterized by a large colonnade and a statue of the god Aesculapius holding a serpent, a symbol associated with medicine.
+The temple is dedicated to him and was designed by architect Antonio Asprucci in the 18th century.
+The structure features a large colonnade and a statue of the god Aesculapius holding a serpent, a symbol associated with medicine.

-Both the Laghetto and the Tempio di Aesculapio contribute to the tranquil and evocative atmosphere within the Villa Borghese park.
-The park itself is a popular destination for nature lovers, for those who want to take a walk, jog or simply relax outdoors.
-In addition to these elements, Villa Borghese is also home to some of Rome's main cultural attractions, including museums, art galleries and theaters.
+Both the lake and the Temple of Aesculapius contribute to the tranquil and evocative atmosphere within Villa Borghese Park.
+The park itself is a popular destination for nature lovers, those who want to walk, jog, or simply relax outdoors.
+In addition to these features, Villa Borghese is also home to some of Rome's main cultural attractions, including museums, art galleries, and theaters.